 Foraging for Purple Dead Nettle: an edible backyard weed

-Purple dead nettle is an easy to forage edible and medicinal plant that is most likely growing in your backyard or somewhere nearby!
-You’ve probably seen this “weed” and didn’t even know that it has edible and medicinal uses.
-Wildcrafting Weeds If you want to learn more about the edible and medicinal weeds that surround…
+Purple dead nettle (Lamium purpureum) is an easily foraged edible plant that is likely growing in your backyard or nearby.
+Often considered a common “weed,” it has been traditionally used for both culinary and medicinal purposes, making it a good foraging opportunity this spring!
+Wildcrafting Weeds If you want to learn more about the edible…

 Foraging and Using Birch: Bark, Leaves, & Sap